The Call Up (song)

-"The Call Up" is a song by the English punk rock group the Clash.
+"The Call Up" is a song by the English rock band the Clash.
 It was released as the first single from the band's fourth studio album, Sandinista!.
 The single was released in November 1980, in advance of the release of Sandinista!, with "Stop the World" as its B-side.

 Re-releases

 The single was reissued in 1981 in the US by Epic Records (catalog number 02036) in 7" vinyl format and with a different cover.
 On the B-side of the US release was "The Cool Out", a dub of "The Call Up".

 In addition to its inclusion on Sandinista!, "The Call Up" has been included on both The Clash on Broadway and The Singles.
 It is absent from The Essential Clash, although "Stop The World", its B-side that was not included on Sandinista, is included.
 "Stop The World" is also included on The Clash on Broadway and the B-side compilation Super Black Market Clash.

 The single was reissued on CD as Disc 12 of Singles Box, complete with a re-creation of the original sleeve artwork, but omits "The Cool Out", making it the only disc in the set that does not include all non-UK released tracks.
 "The Cool Out" is however included on Disc 14 as part of the "Magnificent Seven" release.